This chapter provides the following information for Caché 2008.1:

 This version of Caché provides a mechanism to invoke specific code to be executed when a terminal connection is made, but before the user login takes place.

-.
-Care should be taken to ensure that the failure modes of ZWELCOME
+The ZWELCOME routine executes in the %SYS namespace with an empty $USERNAME and $ROLES set to %ALL.
+Care should be taken to ensure that the failure modes of ZWELCOME are benign.

 Remove Ability To Force IsValidDT Method Generation For System Datatypes